trdroid/Google-App-Engine-Examples/_misc/setup/README.md

     app-engine-java: command not found

-Observation: I could not install the App Engine Component using the <i>gcloud</i> command, so I chose to download the SDK manually.
+<b>Observation: I could not install the App Engine Component using the <i>gcloud</i> command, so I chose to download the SDK manually.</b>

 ### Install Google App Engine by Manual Download